Wellington House: Background

-The First World War saw Germany's war declaration on 1 August 1914, whereupon the Weimar Republic's propaganda agency, Deutscher Fichte-Bund, launched an extensive propaganda campaign using posters, leaflets, and pamphlets to justify its actions and undermine the Allies, with particular attention to shaping opinion in the United States.
+The First World War saw Germany's war declaration on 1 August 1914, whereupon the German Empire's propaganda agency, Deutscher Fichte-Bund, launched an extensive propaganda campaign using posters, leaflets, and pamphlets to justify its actions and undermine the Allies, with particular attention to shaping opinion in the United States.
 The Fitche-Bund had been established in January of that year.

 Three days later, 4 August 1914, saw the British entry into World War I, and plans were quickly drawn up to create some form of organization which would counter the German propaganda machine.
 The issue was deliberated in the Cabinet of the United Kingdom, where the Chancellor of the Exchequer, David Lloyd George, emphasized the need for an official body to inform and influence foreign opinion and to refute German claims.
 When the war first broke out, however, there was no singular coordination for the management of war propaganda.
 A number of government agencies and departments vied to produce propaganda.

 After that session of Cabinet, Lloyd George approached his fellow Liberal MP, the Chancellor of the Duchy of Lancaster at the time, Charles Masterman, to completely form and head the proposed organization in the manner to which that Masterman saw fit, which did not yet have any official name.
 Masterman at that time was also the chairman of the National Insurance Commission (NIC), which was headquartered out of the Wellington House Hotel building on the corner of York Street and Buckingham Gate in Westminster, constructed around 1908, and which had been purchased by the NIC in 1911.
 Before formally establishing the bureau, Masterman convened two conferences in Wellington House at the beginning of September to outline methods and principles for wartime publicity.